 In the absence of any order by a court to the contrary, both parents have parental responsibility for the child.
-They are also entitled to have the child in their care.
+They are also entitled to make decisions in relation to their child.

 When parents have willingly allowed another to look after their child, the parents can require the child to be returned to them.